JDsnyke/PS4-Cheat-List/docs/quick-start.md

 However, try to use the below details as a rule of thumb when trying to troubleshoot.

+    ```
+    Warning : take care to not load too many cheats for a game at once.
+Doing so could lead to crashing and game lag.
+Stick to two or three cheats at a time to avoid this.
+Save the changes, restart console and exploit, before changing the next set, etc.
+    ```

 ## Short Version

 Make sure you match everything provided in the information section, found next to the game title.
 Any mismatch could lead to errors or other issues.